-What Is The TikTok Video App & Is It Really Dangerous?
+What Is The TikTok App That All The Funny Teens Are Using?

 Why Is TikTok In The News?

-TikTok made headlines in the last week for propelling country trap star Lil Nas X into the spotlight.
+TikTok has made headlines for propelling country trap star Lil Nas X into the spotlight.
 After his single "Old Town Road" went viral via a meme on TikTok, the song found itself on top of Billboard's Hot 100 chart and Billboard's Hot R&B/Hip Hop Songs, but not on the Hot Country Songs chart — despite Lil Nas X identifying as a country artist.
 Only the third country song to hit the number one Hot 100 spot in thirty years, the exclusion from Hot Country Songs sparked a hot debate about race and the definition of country music itself.

 Advertisement

-The app is also somewhat controversial: This week, the Government of India asked Google and Apple remove the app from their respective app stores.
+The app is also somewhat controversial: The Government of India asked Google and Apple remove the app from their respective app stores.
 The Madras High Court originally asked for the ban months ago stating that the app was “inappropriate for children” and “encouraged pornography.”
 The Ministry of Electronics and Information Technology (Meity) has put a ban on downloading the app in India, though existing users have yet to lose access.
 Whether or not a complete ban will go into full effect is still up in the air, this isn't the first time TikTok has been in the news for being a bad influence on children.
-Last July, Indonesia banned the app.
+Back in July 2018, Indonesia banned the app.

 Who Are TikTok Girls?